Research & Engineering Portfolio

 Plasma Physics Simulations

-Research Assistant (MS) University of Alabama in Huntsville, USA
+Research Assistant (MS) · University of Alabama in Huntsville

 Computational Physics: Extended 2D electrostatic Particle-in-Cell plasma code into fully functional 3D electromagnetic simulation framework.